-Introduction to Design of waffle slab, grid floor, sunken slab and difference in structural behaviour among them.
-Advantages of grid floors over conventional slab designs, Design of grid floor by approximate methods as per IS 456-2000 code provisions
+Introduction to design of waffle slab, grid floor, Flat slab and the difference in structural behavior among them.
+Advantages of grid floors over conventional slab designs.
+Design of grid floor by approximate methods as per IS 456-2000 code provisions.